5 November 2016

 En route, we passed hillsides of extravagantly coloured trees, leading down to fields of grazing horses.
 But this was just a taster for what was on offer after we’d edged our way up through the wood.

 Far to our left, we could see walkers on the main route to Gavarnie Waterfall and we couldn’t help but wonder if they were missing out on possibly the best sight in the whole area.
-We wandered down to the bowl for a closer look and, as we gazed up it was as if we’d stumbled upon a landscape masterpiece that had suddenly come to life.
+We wandered down to the bowl for a closer look and, as we gazed up it was as if we’d stumbled upon an oil painted masterpiece that had suddenly come to life.

 Epic scenery.
 Amazing colours